 - 1. The Office of the Dean of Students, or designee, shall determine the appropriateness of adjudicating an incident by letter.
 In such cases, a student shall receive an emailed letter from the Conduct Officer outlining the violations, findings of responsibility, and sanctions within five (5) business days from receipt of notification of alleged violation. - 2.
-Student will have the opportunity to appeal said findings and sanctions within three (3) business days.
+The student(s) will have the opportunity to appeal said findings and sanctions within three (3) business days.
 Appeal form can be found here: umb.edu/maxient - 3.
-If students choose not to appeal the decision communicated by letter, the findings and sanctions will be considered final. - 4.
-Examples of incidents that may be adjudicated by letter include, but are not limited to: off-campus incidents, violations of the Residence Hall Agreement, and minor alcohol/drug offences.
+If the student(s) choose not to appeal the decision communicated by letter, the findings and sanctions will be considered final. - 4.
+Examples of incidents that may be adjudicated by letter include, but are not limited to: off-campus incidents, violations of the Residence Hall Agreement, and minor alcohol/drug offenses.